metio/terraform-provider-k8s/docs/resources/kafka_strimzi_io_kafka_connector_v1beta2.md

 Optional:

 - `class` (String) The Class for the Kafka Connector.
-- `config` (Map of String) The Kafka Connector configuration.
+- `config` (Dynamic) The Kafka Connector configuration.
 The following properties cannot be set: connector.class, tasks.max.
 - `pause` (Boolean) Whether the connector should be paused.
 Defaults to false.
 - `tasks_max` (Number) The maximum number of tasks for the Kafka Connector.